antonholmquist/jason/README.md

 ### Create from string

-Create a instance from a string.
+Create value from a string.
 Returns an error if the string couldn't be parsed.

 ```go
 v, err := jason.NewValueFromString(s)